zetkin/www.zetkin.org/README.md

 ### Run services (without Docker)
-You may need Node v14a (as recommended by Strapi) and yarn classic (<2.0.0) for services to run smoothly directly on your machine.
+You may need Node v14a (as recommended by Strapi) and yarn classic (<2.0.0) for services to run smoothly on your machine.
+If you have problems, we recommend trying Docker.

 Run the Strapi CMS like this: